 Information to Help You

 Life doesn't just happen.
 Success comes to those who work for it and take action.
 Here is some information to help you on your success journey.
 Remember that you are responsible for having SAT and ACT scores sent to your colleges.
-Also, you must request Move on When Ready transcripts directly from the colleges issuing you the credit.
+Also, you must request Dual Enrollment transcripts directly from the colleges issuing you the credit.